Can You Take Ashwagandha In The Morning Or At Night?

 You can ingest ashwagandha extract in pill form or capsules, powder, or elixir.
 This post will deep-dive into the health benefits of using ashwagandha and how to take it to avoid adverse side effects.

 From sleep quality to symptoms of anxiety and depression, ashwagandha can help with a broad range of ailments.
 Here we will cover the ways you might benefit from using ashwagandha.

 Ashwagandha May Reduce Stress And Improve Symptoms Of Anxiety And Depression

 The human body releases the stress-response hormone cortisol to help create a 'fight or flight' response in life-threatening situations.
 However, daily life events such as meetings at work and money struggles can cause a stress response, even if you are not in any imminent danger.
-Holistic medicinal benefits can help you manage the symptoms associated with excessive stress and anxiety.
+Holistic medicinal benefits can help you manage the symptoms associated with excessive anxiety and reducing stress.

 To help ease the physical symptoms of anxiety and depression, the ashwagandha supplement works to help balance cortisol levels in the body.
 Additionally, ashwagandha benefits those suffering from chronic stress and helps to lower blood pressure.
 Having healthy levels of cortisol production discourages the stress response in the body and allows you to cope with the daily stresses of life without having physical anxiety symptoms.

 Insomnia is a significant health issue that can affect your energy levels, your ability to concentrate, and your overall mood.
 When you're suffering from insomnia or sleep difficulties, you need a plethora of tools at your disposal to help you manage your sleep quality.